Assessment of Prior Learning

 Is APL for you?

 The most successful candidates typically have over 5 years of experience outside of the classroom.

 An easy way to ascertain if your non-traditional learning could translate to college credit is to think in the following terms:

 - Is your learning in a subject area taught at a college?

 - Can your learning be verified and documented by an expert in the field?

 - Can your learning be related to other learning from similar areas of study?

 If your answers to the above questions are yes, then the APL Program is worth exploring.

-The APL Program is offered in the form of a 4-credit Portfolio Development Course (COU* K122) and follows a regular academic term schedule (15 weeks).
+The APL Program is offered in the form of a 4-credit Portfolio Development Course (COU* K122) which is Financial Aid and Veterans Benefits eligible.
 This course guides you through the process of identifying areas of study and courses in which to apply your college-level learning.
 You will develop a portfolio which documents the learning and knowledge you have acquired through life and work experiences.
 At the end of the course, the portfolio is submitted to a board of Faculty Evaluators to determine the number of credits you will receive.

 If you have additional questions, please contact the APL Program Coordinator, Amanda Caffary, at firstname.lastname@example.org (preferred) or on 860.215.9018.